btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ## Taproot woot woot 🌱

-BTCPay Server 1.3.0 adds the ability to create new internal wallets that support receiving Taproot initiated transactions.
+BTCPay Server 1.3.0 adds the ability to create and track wallets that use the new Taproot format.
 This feature will be available starting block 709632, at which point Taproot becomes activated on the bitcoin network.

 BTCPay Server already introduced Taproot sending support last August, and this was the last missing part for full Taproot support.